MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-use-the-threads-window.md

      With the thread marker, you can switch only to threads that are stopped at that particular location.
 By using the **Threads** window and **Debug Location** toolbar, you can switch to any thread.

-## Freezing and thawing thread execution
+## <a name="bkmk_freeze"></a> Freezing and thawing thread execution

 > [!TIP]
 > You can freeze and thaw (suspend and resume) threads to control the order in which threads perform work.
-This can help you resolve concurrency issues such as race conditions.
+This can help you resolve concurrency issues such as deadlocks and race conditions.

 #### To freeze and unfreeze threads